denisecase/web-app-2020-fall/README.md

 # web-app-2020-fall

-Example of a collaborative MVC web app built with the Express web framework for Node.js.
+> Example of a collaborative MVC web app built with the Express web framework for Node.js.

+Prerequisites

+- Git
+- TortoiseGit
+- VS Code